nahla-nee/cutils/docs/dynArray.md

 >`int NAME##Reserve(NAME *arr, size_t capacity)`

 Attempts to reallocate the buffer to have a max capacity of `capacity`.
+Regardless of the return value of this function, the struct's `callback` function pointer is always called (except if it is `NULL`), so if there is an error on a shrink any memory in that section (`arr->size` to `arr->capacity-1`) will be deinitialized, and `arr->size` will be set to `capacity` however `arr->capacity` will not change.

 return value:

 * `CUTILS_OK` if no errors occured.
 * `CUTILS_NOMEM` if the function failed to allocate the required memory.
+* `CUTILS_REALLOC_SHRINK` if the function failed to shrink the amount of allocated memory.

 >`int NAME##PushBack(NAME *arr, TYPE x)`